IT0003-HSC-A.01 Information Security Roles and Responsibilities

 Practice

-1. UTHSC Office of Cybersecurity: a group of UTHSC employees assigned the implementation of the UTHSC Information Security Program.
+1. UTHSC Office of Cybersecurity: a group of UTHSC employees assigned to the implementation of the UTHSC Information Security Program.
 Specific responsibilities include:

-1. Preserve the availability, integrity, and confidentiality of information through the recommendation of the implementation of reasonable and appropriate safeguards and controls
+1. Preserve the availability, integrity, and confidentiality of information through the recommendation of the implementation of reasonable and appropriate safeguards and controls following the Center for Internet Security (CIS).

 2. Develop, implement, and maintain information security standards, practices, and procedures